 I bumped into the question if Output Arcade can run on a normal computer.
 I guess that depends on your definition of normal?
 Here are the system requirements pulled from the Output Arcade website:

-• 8GB RAM required, 16GB recommended
+- 8GB RAM required, 16GB recommended

-The following systems are incompatible with Arcade:
+The following systems are NOT compatible with Arcade:

 Output Arcade Price